List of primary state highways in Virginia shorter than one mile: SR 246

-State Route 246 is the designation for a 0.76 mi section of Liberty Street in the South Norfolk section of the city of Chesapeake.
+State Route 246 is the designation for a 0.76-mile (1,220 m) section of Liberty Street in the South Norfolk section of the city of Chesapeake.
 The state highway starts at Poindexter Street, which carries US 460 and SR 166 south from the intersection; the two other highways head west on Liberty Street before turning north onto 22nd Street.
 SR 246's eastern terminus is at Campostella Road at the road's junction with SR 168.